ozgurakan/ozgurakan.github.io/_posts/2015-06-08-openvswtich-network-namespaces.markdown

 We just booted up our linux VM and have no namespaces yet except the default one.
 The command we ran above is executed in the default network namespace.

-## Two NameSpaces, 4 Virtual and One Physical Interface and 2 VLANs
+## Two Namespaces, 4 Virtual and One Physical Interface and 2 VLANs

 I want to create two network namespaces (`ns1` and `ns2`), create two virtual interfaces in each (`tap1a`, `tab1b`, `tap2a` and `tap2b`), use VLANs (tagged as `100` and `200`) to isolate traffic between these two interfaces and also want to connect physical interface (`eth0`) to the OvS bridge (`br1`) so default network namespace can also communicate with these network namespaces and could be used as gateway.